ZTF666/Katz/README.md

 ## License

 **Katz 😼** released under the [MIT](LICENSE) License.

+## Legal
+The pixel logo is made by my little sister !
+Any redistribution without consent is prohibited.
+Don't steal a 16y/o work lol.

 ```
 Made with 💘 by a 👨‍💻 on a 💻 | 2020 | ZTF666